tusharviradiya/pythonWithDjango/README.md

 - first make urls.py file in application
 - after that we need to write url pattern in that file
 - after that we need to inclue in project urls.py file

+# Template
+- html code where we write in view.py file or there is someting we need to write in template file

+## how to write template file in project
+- first we need to create template file and create one file in that folder
+- after that we need to write render function in view file
+- render() : combine template and data and return an HttpResponse object with that render text syntext : render(request, template_name, context=dict_name, content_type=MIME_type, status=None, using=None)

+## create folder in template folder for better understanding